MPI-Dortmund/cryolo/source/other/cryolo_configuration_file.rst

         }
     }

 In the following you find a description of each entry.

 Model section
 *************
 * :samp:`architecture`: The network used in the backend of crYOLO.
-Right we support “crYOLO”, “YOLO”, “PhosaurusNet”.
-Default and recommended is PhosaurusNet.
+Right we support :guilabel:`crYOLO`, :guilabel:`YOLO`, :guilabel:`PhosaurusNet`.
+Default and recommended is :guilabel:`PhosaurusNet`.

 * :samp:`input_size`: This is the size to which the short side of your input image is rescaled before passed through the network (it is NOT the size of your micrograph!).
 The long side will be scaled according the aspect ratio.
 In this example, a square image would be resized to 1024x1024.